jennaiori/shipp/README.md

 SHIPP is in development.
 Its capabilities are currently limited to sizing and operation of storage systems only.

-For any question about the code, please contact Jenna Iori at j.iori@tudelft.nl

 ## Installation
 The package can be installed locally using pip after cloning the repository.